shrotofo/shrotofo.github.io/_projects/2018-06-30-demo-project.md

 * Auto-Generated Software Products License Keys:

-It automates the generation of Software Products License Keys, ensuring a seamless and secure distribution process for clients.
+It automates the generation of Software Products License Keys, ensuring a seamless process for clients.

 * Invoice and Quotation Automation:

 The application streamlines invoicing and quotation processes, providing a hassle-free experience for administrators.
-This not only saves time but also reduces the risk of errors.

 * Payment Tracking: